 \section{Introduction}

 Suppose we are given two point sets $S$ and $T$ with $|S|+ |T|=n$, a \textit{many-to-many matching} (MM) between $S$ and $T$ assigns each point of one set to one or more points of the other set \citep{ColanDamian}.
 The minimum-cost MM problem has been solved using the Hungarian method in $O(n^3)$ time \cite{Eiter}.
-Colannino et al. \cite{ColanDamian} presented an $O(n \log {n})$ time dynamic programming solution for finding an MM of minimum-cost between two sets on the real line.
+Colannino et al. \cite{ColanDamian} presented an $O(n \log {n})$-time dynamic programming solution for finding an MM of minimum-cost between two sets on the real line.
 For more discussion on the MM, see \cite{Imanparast,Rajabi-Alni3}.

 A general case of the MM problem is the \textit{limited capacity many-to-many matching} (LCMM) problem where each point has a capacity, i.e. each point can be matched to at most a given number of the points.
 A special case of the LCMM problem, the \textit{one dimensional LCMM} (OLCMM) problem, is that in which both $S$ and $T$ lie on the real line.
-In \cite{Rajabi-Alni} proposed an $O(n^2)$ time algorithm for the minimum-cost OLCMM.
+In \cite{Rajabi-Alni}, an $O(n)$-time efficient algorithm was proposed for the minimum-cost OLCMM.

 In this paper, we consider another generalization of the MM problem, where each point has a \textit{demand}, that is each point of one set must be matched to at least a given number of the points of the other set.
 Let $S=\{s_1,s_2,\dots,s_y\}$ and $T=\{t_1,t_2,\dots,t_z\}$.
 We denote the demand sets of $S$ and $T$ by $D_S=\{\alpha_1,\alpha_2,\dots,\alpha_y\}$ and $D_T=\{\beta_1,\beta_2,\dots,\beta_z\}$, respectively.
 In a \textit{many-to-many matching with demand} (MMD), each point $s_i \in S$ must be matched to at least $\alpha_i$ points in $T$ and each point $t_j \in T$ must be matched to at least $\beta_j$ points in $S$.
 We study the \textit{one dimensional MMD} (OMMD), where $S$ and $T$ lie on the real line and the cost of matching $s_i\in S$ to $t_j\in T$ equals their distance on the line for $1\leq i\leq y$ and $1\leq j\leq z$.
 We propose an $O(n^2)$ algorithm for finding a minimum-cost OMMD between $S$ and $T$.
-We also give an $O(n^2)$ time algorithm for a general version of the OMMD problem, the \textit{one dimensional many-to-many matching with demands and capacities} (OMMDC) problem, where each point has a demand and a capacity.
+We also give an $O(n^2)$ time algorithm for a more general version of the OMMD problem, the \textit{one dimensional many-to-many matching with demands and capacities} (OMMDC) problem, where each point has a demand and a capacity.